-Can't add Unallocated space to C drive in Server 2008 DM
+Why Disk Management can't add Unallocated space to C drive in Server 2008 R2

 - Shrink Volume function can only make Unallocated space on the right when shrinking a partition.

-- Extend Volume can only add Unallocated space to the left adjacent NTFS partition.
+- Extend Volume function can only add Unallocated space to the left adjacent NTFS partition.

 As you see in my server, the 20GB Unallocated space is made on the right of D after shrinking, it is nonadjacent to C: drive, therefore Disk Management cannot add Unallocated space to C drive.
 Drive E is on the right, so Extend Volume is grayed out, too.

 Before adding Unallocated space to C drive in Server 2008 (R2), you should move it from right of D drive to the left.

-Add Unallocated space to system C drive with NIUBI
+Merge Unallocated space to C drive with NIUBI Partition Editor

-There is potential data loss risk when moving and adding Unallocated space, so remember to back up first and run reliable partitioning software,
+There is potential data loss risk when moving partition and Unallocated space, so remember to back up first and run safe disk partitioning software,

-As the safest tool, NIUBI Partition Editor provides 1 Second Rollback, Virtual Mode, Cancel-at-well technologies to ensure system and data intact.
+As the safest tool, NIUBI Partition Editor has innovative 1-Second Rollback, Virtual Mode, Cancel-at-well and Hot Clone technologies to protect system and data.
 In addition, its advanced file-moving algorithm helps move partition 30% to 300% faster.

 To move and add Unallocated space to C drive in Windows Server 2008 R2, you just need to drag and drop on the disk map of NIUBI.
 If you use any types of hardware RAID arrays, or VMware/Hyper-V virtual disk, there's no difference.

 Download this tool, you'll see the main window with disk partition structure and other information, which is similar with Windows Disk Management.
 Available operations to selected disk or partition are listed on the left or by right clicking.

 In Disk 0, there is 20GB Unallocated space which is shrunk from drive D.

-Steps to add Unallocated space to system C drive in Windows Server 2008 r2:
+How to add Unallocated space to C: drive in Windows Server 2008 r2: